sirmalev/sirmalev/README.md

 - 🔭 I’m looking for my first full-time role as a Software / DevOps Engineer.

-- 💬 Ask me about Flutter, Firebase, or my final project, TeamBuzz!
+- 💬 Ask me about Fullstack, Flutter, Firebase, or my final project, TeamBuzz!